5 Parenting Tips From My Mother-In-Law That I Couldn't Follow

 She urged me to feed baby whatever I was eating.
 But before this, my partner’s mom gave me some pointers on baby food.
 She said to start with bananas or a similar pureed food because baby would be more likely to eat it.

-After doing some research of my own, I learned that pediatricians dissuade the sweet food first strategy.
+After doing some research, I learned that pediatricians discourage the sweet food first strategy.
 Babies who are fed sweets from the beginning are more prone to childhood obesity and picky eating habits.

 As a result, I fed squash and other vegetables first.
 I even fed my baby scrambled eggs because some research suggests that limited early exposure to certain foods may reduce the risk of allergies in the future.2 Of course, there is no genetic predisposition to egg allergies on either side of the family, so I felt safe introducing them.

-My little guy still has a sweet tooth, as most kids do, but he’ll eat almost anything.
+As most kids do, my little guy still has a sweet tooth, but he’ll eat almost anything.
 He chowed down his broccoli and carrots as soon as he could eat them, and he’ll try anything once.
 I’m convinced that this is due in part to his first exposure to solids.

 5. Get Rid Of Diapers At Two